sourcegraph/about/handbook/support/p4-enablement.md

 ### Create a client

 Perforce is different than git in that it utilizes a concept called client workspaces.
-This is a subset of files on your machine that mirrors files on the perforce server.
+This is a subset of files on your machine that mirrors files on the Perforce server.
 The `p4 client <name>` command will open a client spec file with an editor specified by the `P4EDITOR` env variable.
 Below is an example:

 ```
 Client: warren